Random Permutation Circuits Beyond Qubits are Quantum Chaotic

 \prlsection{Introduction}Quantum many-body systems in discrete spacetime, also known as quantum circuits, have emerged in recent years as a fruitful arena to study quantum non-equilibrium dynamics~\cite{potter2022entanglement,fisher2022random,bertini2025exactly}.
 In particular, random unitary circuits (RUC), where the evolution is generated by uncorrelated random unitary matrices coupling nearest neighbours, have proved to be especially instructive~\cite{nahum2017quantum,chan2018solution,nahum2018operator,vonKeyserlingk2018operator,zhou2019emergent,bertini2020scrambling,fisher2022random}.
 In essence, this is because (i) RUC have minimal structure (only locality is retained in the most basic setting) and thus can be used to study the universal aspects of quantum information spreading, and (ii) certain key properties of these systems can be derived analytically, employing the so called Weingarten calculus to compute averages over the unitary group~\cite{collins2022weingarten}.
-The same basic idea was recently adopted also to study classical many-body dynamics and understand how it differs from its quantum counterpart~\cite{iaconis2019anomalous, iaconis2021quantum, han2023entanglement, bertini2025quantum, szaszschagrin2025entanglement, mcdonough2025bridging}.
+The same basic idea was recently adopted also to study classical many-body dynamics and understand how it differs from its quantum counterpart~\cite{iaconis2019anomalous, iaconis2021quantum, han2023entanglement, feng2025dynamics, bertini2025quantum, szaszschagrin2025entanglement, mcdonough2025bridging}.
 In this case one considers a subset of random unitary circuits, dubbed random permutation circuits (RPC)~\cite{bertini2025quantum}, that in a special basis act as permutations of the basis elements and hence `classically' (a similar class is that of random automaton circuits~\cite{iaconis2019anomalous}, which, besides permuting the special basis elements, also multiplies them by phases).
 The key feature of these systems is that they can be thought of both as quantum circuits and as classical cellular automata or Boolean networks~\cite{kadanoff2002boolean}.
-In this way, they allow for a quantitative comparison between quantum and classical dynamics~\cite{Pizzi2022,Pizzi2024}, avoiding the confusion arising when contrasting, for instance, the behaviour of quantum many-body systems with a finite dimensional Hilbert space (e.g.\ spin chains) with that of few-particle classical systems with a continuous phase space.
-Moreover, they can also be efficiently studied using Weingarten methods~\cite{bertini2025quantum}.
+In this way, they allow for a quantitative comparison between quantum and classical dynamics~\cite{Pizzi2022,Pizzi2024}, avoiding the confusion arising when comparing completely different setups (e.g.\ quantum spin chains and few-particle classical systems with a continuous phase space).